-A comprehensive listing of emergency procedures for each campus is listed on the College's website is included in the Annual Security Report which is distributed each year to all students and employees and posted in Human Resources, Title IX and Student Affairs and in every classroom in each building on both campuses.
+A comprehensive listing of emergency procedures for each campus is listed on the College's website in conjunction with testing.
+These procedures are included in the Annual Security Report which is distributed each year to all students and employees, posted in the offices of Human Resources, Title IX, and Student Affairs, and in every classroom in each building on both campuses.